kinecosystem/kin-ios/KinBase/README.md

 ```

 #### *Text Memos (Old style memos)*
-In this SDK you can provide a text based memo by using the `KinMemo` class.
+You can provide a text-based memo with the `KinMemo` class.
 This format should only be used be existing incumbant apps that have been issued AppIds and have yet to upgrade to the new Kin Binary Memo Format.

 #### Invoices
 [Invoices](https://docs.kin.org/how-it-works#invoices) are a great way to leverage Agora to store data about your payments off chain for you to retrieve later (e.g. in your payment history).
 They can be submitted to Agora via `payInvoice` method with a properly formatted KinBinaryMemo which is used to reference the applicable Invoice data at a later time.